build virtual environment

 # should change `load_from` in config file

-python tools/test.py --config configs/cart_pole/cart_pole.py
+python tools/test.py --config configs/ocp/surveillance.py

 This repository uses black